wanzulfikri/custom-timer/README.md

 ### Change sound

-The sound after each intervals are configurable.
+The sound after each interval is configurable.

 There are three types of sounds: